fiefdx/ScreenStreamer/README.md

 want, if you want to use tridef-3d but you don't have a professional VR head set, and you have a smart phone, I think you will like this application.

+For using ScreenStreamer easily, you can use [ScreenStreamerManager](https://github.com/fiefdx/ScreenStreamerManager)

 ScreenShots
 -----------
 1. Working like this